 Physical inactivity and obesity.
-People who lead an inactive lifestyle (no regular exercise and a lot of sitting) and people who are overweight may have an increased risk of colorectal cancer.
+People who lead an inactive lifestyle, meaning no regular exercise and a lot of sitting, and people who are overweight may have an increased risk of colorectal cancer.

 Smoking.
 Recent studies have shown that smokers are more likely to die from colorectal cancer than nonsmokers.